pmiotti/Get-and-Clean-Data-Class-Project/README.md

         # rename column V2 to the decriptive name "Activity"
         j.y.tbl <- select(j.y.tbl, setNames(V2, "Activity"))

-In table s.tbl, with the list of Subjects, column V1 is renamed as ÒSubjectÓ:
+In table s.tbl, with the list of Subjects, column V1 is renamed as "SubjectÓ:

         # rename column V1 to the descriptive "Subject" in table s.tbl
         s.tbl <- select(s.tbl, setNames(V1, "Subject"))